Thames sailing barge: The rig

-A boomie, is a flat-bottomed ketch-barge, ketch rigged on the main, and the mizzen- the sprit was replaced by a gaff, and the foot was tied to a boom.
+A boomie is a flat-bottomed ketch-barge, ketch rigged on the main and the mizzen; the sprit was replaced by a gaff, and the foot was tied to a boom.
 These were big barges that were built to finer lines often with a false clipper cutwater, and a rounded counter-stern.
 It had a standing bowsprit, and the mast was stepped on the keelson.
-It took four or five men to sail, took more space on the wharf and could not operate on its topsail alone, it was more suited to longer sea journeys.
-The centre of gravity of the stowed sails was lower and the crew accommodation more comfortable.
+It took four or five men to sail, took more space on the wharf and could not operate on its topsail alone, so it was more suited to longer sea journeys; the centre of gravity of the stowed sails was lower and the crew accommodation more comfortable.
 When times got hard, some of these barges would be re-rigged with a sprit on the main but leaving the gaff on the mizzen, becoming a mulie.
 The biggest barge ever launched in Kent, Eliza Smeed (1867) was rigged as a barquentine fitted with leeboards.

-The Thames and Medway sailing match community divides the barges into two classes, the staysail barges whose foresails are attached to the mainstay and those having a bowsprit known as bowsprit barges.
+The Thames and Medway sailing match community divides the barges into two classes: the staysail barges whose foresails are attached to the mainstay, and those having a bowsprit, known as bowsprit barges.
 The Medway and London river barges generally are staysail barges and the estuary barges that do the longer open water runs up the Swin and the Wallet channels tend to be the larger bowsprit barges.
-Barges can change rig and class, as did the Kathleen.
+Barges can change rig and class, as the Kathleen did.
 For racing purposes, extra sail can be carried: additional staysails and spinnakers.